Q-Minh/nihu/dox/installation.md

 - A c++ compiler and linker that supports some features of the C++11 standard.
 You will find further information on the compiler selection in the [next section](#install_process).
 \note NiHu builds were tested using the gcc compiler versions 4.7, 4.8, and 4.9 and the [clang](http://clang.llvm.org/) compiler.
 - NiHu relies on the template matrix library [Eigen].
 If you do not have Eigen installed on your computer, the installation process will download and install the necessary header files for the compilation of NiHu.
-\note current version of NiHu was tested using Eigen 3.2.0.
+\note current version of NiHu was tested using Eigen 3.3.7.
+- NiHu FMM uses mathematical functions from the C++

 In order to use the Matlab interface and compile [mex] files the following prerequisites are needed: